Reagan tax cuts: Historical tax rates

 The top marginal income tax rate, that is, the rate paid on the 'last dollar' of the highest earner's income, was increased to 77% on the 2 millionth dollar earned during and to help finance the cost of fighting World War I. This rate was cut over a period of 5 years following the war to a low of 25% in 1925, and tax collection as a share of output fell dramatically.
 In response to pressure from a now Democratic Party-controlled Congress, President Herbert Hoover reluctantly agreed to raise the top marginal rate to finance relief programs.
 In the resulting Revenue Act of 1932 the top marginal tax rate was raised from 25% to 63%.
 The top marginal rate was again raised in 1936 and 1940.
 In 1941, the Empire of Japan attacked the United States at Pearl Harbor.
 In response, the Congress declared war on Japan and Germany and enacted an additional tax increase to help finance new war spending - raising the top marginal rate to its all-time-high of 94% on the $200,000th earned ($3.2M in 2021 dollars).
 Following the War, Congress reduced the top marginal rate to a low of 82.13% on the 200,000th dollar in 1949.
 The top marginal rate fluctuated between 70% and 92% on the 200,000th to the 400,000th dollar (the bracket on which the rate was charged was changed as well) over the following 20 years.
 During this time the Social Security Act created a Social Security tax, though because the Social Security tax is capped at ~$130,000 per individual this did not add to the overall top marginal rate.
 Under President John F. Kennedy the top marginal rate was decreased in the Revenue Act of 1964 to 70%.
 In 1980 Ronald Reagan was elected and promised to cut the top marginal tax rate.
 This he did, and the top marginal tax rate was lowered over his 8 years in office from 73% to 28% on incomes over just $29,750 - the lowest this rate had been since 1925.

-Tax incentives post-tax cut
+After effects

-After the Economic Recovery Tax Act of 1981 revenues fell by 6% in real terms.
-This promoted a tax increase that passed the House in late 1981 and the Senate in mid-1982 called the Tax Equity and Fiscal Responsibility Act of 1982.
-This act was an agreement between Reagan and the Congress that raised revenues for the following years.
-Following that increase, there were 3 other tax increases from 1983 to 1987 for other various reasons.
-In total, the US lost over $200 billion in 2012 chained dollars due to the original tax cut in the first four years and around $1 billion for the second tax cut.
-Revenues grew from 1982 to 1987 by a total of $137 billion in revenue which adds up to roughly $64 billion in net revenue lost because of the cuts.
+The Economic Recovery Tax Act of 1981 reduced revenues by $200 billion (in 2012 dollars) over the next four years.
+However, Tax Equity and Fiscal Responsibility Act of 1982, and the following 1983, 1984, and 1987 tax increases signed by Reagan increased revenue by $137 billion (in 2012 dollars).